Cervical cancer: Epidemiology

-Worldwide, cervical cancer is both the fourth-most common cause of cancer and deaths from cancer in women.
-In 2018, 570,000 cases of cervical cancer were estimated to have occurred, with over 300,000 deaths.
+Worldwide, cervical cancer is both the fourth-most common type of cancer and the fourth-most common cause of death from cancer in women, with over 660,000 new cases and around 350,000 deaths in 2022.
 It is the second-most common cause of female-specific cancer after breast cancer, accounting for around 8% of both total cancer cases and total cancer deaths in women.
-About 80% of cervical cancers occur in developing countries.
+88% (2020 figure) of cervical cancers and 90% of deaths occur in low- and middle-income countries (LMICs) and 2% (2020 figure) in high-income countries (HICs).
 It is the most frequently detected cancer during pregnancy, with an occurrence of 1.5 to 12 for every 100,000 pregnancies.